 The Student Life office provides students with information about campus activities, special events, resources, and policies.
-Also, the College's Lost and Found department is located in this office.
-The Student Life office supports an active student government program and encourages students to use the many services provided by the College.
+Also, home to the College's Lost and Found.
+The Office supports an active student government program and encourages students to use the many services provided by the College.
 The Student Life office is a focal point for service and student leadership development.
-A wide variety of programs, services and clubs is available to students.
-Students and the student government play an important role in developing and supporting these activities.
+A wide variety of programs, services and clubs are available to students.
 Students are involved in decision making and policy determination through their representation on many college committees.

-TECHNOLOGY SERVICES & SUPPORT

-www.solano.edu/technology/helpdesk

-Helpdesk@solano.edu

-(707) 864-7000 x4690

-Bldg 100, M-F 8am - 4:30pm
+TECHNOLOGY SERVICES & SUPPORT www.solano.edu/technology/helpdesk.php Helpdesk@solano.edu (707) 864-7000 x4690 Bldg 100, M-F 8am - 4:30pm

-Technology Services and Support is responsible for all matters related to information technology services, strategic technology planning, and local data/telephone network planning and implementation.
+Technology Services and Support (TSS) is responsible for all matters related to information technology services, strategic technology planning, and local data/telephone network planning and implementation.

-IT exercises overall responsibility for administrative computing, academic and instructional technology support programs, telephone, network infrastructure, local and wide area networks, media, and videoconferencing.
+TSS exercises overall responsibility for administrative computing, academic and instructional technology support programs, telephone, network infrastructure, local and wide area networks, media, and videoconferencing.